Who was A.A. Milne?

 - Who is your favorite character from the Winnie the Pooh books?
 Discuss in class and explain your choice

 - A.A.
 Milne was a soldier under WW1, the war to end all wars.
 Describe the role of the soldier under WW1 and the trauma they experienced.

 - How many soldiers died during WW1?

-- When he returned for war, how did he adjust?
+- When A. A. Milne returned from the war, how did he adjust?

 - Happiness, what makes you happy?
 What did Christopher Robin want from his parents?

 - Why did Christopher Robin have such trouble with the characters in his father’s books?

 - What was his relationship with his father?

 - What was his relationship with his nanny, how did it develop in the movie?